 Jason Browning is a data and analytics professional with extensive experience in both the public and private sector.
 As a Tableau Desktop Certified Professional, Jason loves to build data visualizations that both inform and inspire.

 Course Overview Hi, everyone.
-My name is Jason Browning, and I am the executive director of Institutional Effectiveness at Dixie State University in ST George, Utah.
-Welcome to my course.
-Importing common data file formats on our playbook To help facilitate data analysis are provides the powerful ability to import data from many different sources.
-This course is an introduction to using our to import data from several common formats.
-If you have a basic familiarity with our this course is for you, Some of the major topics that we will cover include best practices for data howto make sure data are imported properly importing C S V files howto work with C S V and other delimited text files importing Excel files.
-How to import files from Microsoft.
-Excel and format these data importing statistical files, how to use files from the SAS status and many tab applications.
-And importing our objects how to save and reuse objects within the our application itself.
-By the end of this course, you'll have a solid understanding of how the import data from these various formats into our Perhaps you've run into limitations when you don't have the software needed to read proprietary files no more armed with the knowledge of gain.
-In this course, you'll be able to conduct more sophisticated analyses and projects using data from a myriad of sources and applications.
-I hope you'll join me on this journey to learn about importing files with my course importing common data file formats on our playbook at Pluralsight.
+My name is Jason Browning, and I am the Executive Director of Institutional Effectiveness at Dixie State University in St. George, Utah.
+Welcome to my course, Importing Common Data File Formats: an R Playbook.
+To help facilitate data analysis, R provides the powerful ability to import data from many different sources.
+This course is an introduction to using R to import data from several common formats.
+If you have a basic familiarity with R, this course is for you.
+Some of the major topics that we will cover include best practices for data, how to make sure data are imported properly, importing CSV files, how to work with CSV and other delimited text files, importing Excel files, how to import files from Microsoft Excel and format these data, importing statistical files, how to use files from the SAS, Stata, and many tab applications, and importing R objects, how to save and reuse objects within the R application itself.
+By the end of this course, you'll have a solid understanding of how to import data from these various formats into R. Perhaps you've run into limitations when you don't have the software needed to read proprietary files.
+No more.
+Armed with the knowledge you'll gain in this course, you'll be able to conduct more sophisticated analyses and projects using data from a myriad of sources and applications.
+I hope you'll join me on this journey to learn about importing files with my course, Importing Common Data File Formats: an R Playbook, at Pluralsight.